pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_objects.md

 ### Get metadata for all channels

-Paginated list of channel metadata.
+Get a paginated list of channel metadata.

 #### Method(s)